unioslo/tsd-api-docs/apps-api.md

 }
 ```

-A subject adds data about themselves, or a processor does so on their behalf:
+A subject adds data about themselves to a hypothetical survey named `study1`, or a processor does so on their behalf:
 ```
-PUT /v1/{pnum}/apps/{app}/tables/persons/data?where.id=eq.{person_id}
+PUT /v1/{pnum}/apps/{app}/tables/persons/study1?where.id=eq.{person_id}
 Authorization: Bearer $app-processor-token|$app-subject-token
 Content-Type: application/json